Living Together: Census Numbers

 e) Not enough information

 So if you answered d) Parted ways after about a year and a half, you are correct!!
 They broke up and are still both single although Shelley thinks she may move in with her new guy.

-So is there anything to be gained by living together?
+What are the benefits of living together?
 Here’s where some recent research and my own clinical work point.
-The critical success factor for couples who live together and manage to create a more lasting relationship is their commitment to persevering and staying together.
-In my bestselling dating advice book, Love in 90 Days, I show that commitment is one of the eight habits of lasting love relationships.
+The critical success factor for couples who live together and manage to create a more lasting relationship is their commitment.
+To persevering and staying together.
+In my bestselling dating advice book, Love in 90 Days, I show that commitment is one of the eight habits of happy couples.
 That same degree of commitment needs to be developed during the living together phase if the couple is to make it.

-What actions are required?
+What does a couple have to do to ensure greater success?
 A couple that is living together has to be more willing to work on the inevitable differences, disappointments and setbacks that inevitably occur.
 Without this commitment, unmarried couples end up splitting apart as soon as the inevitable problems of everyday life confront them.
 For younger couples, that commitment often includes engagement and marriage.
 In Shelley and Jared’s case there were no plans to wed.
 Living together was a convenience and an experiment.
 We now know how that went.

 Before you move in with your partner make sure to read other articles in this series including, ten signs you found the one, the soulmate quiz, and the commitment blog.
 And check out this post and video if you are thinking about moving in with your partner after being in a long-distance relationship.